KennethEnevoldsen/asent/docs/customizing.rst

-Now our negations use the morph tag, which in this case provides the same results so the result aren't that interesting.
+Now our negations use the morph tag, which in this case provides the same results so the result isn't that interesting.
 What we really what it the second part:

 Using the dependency tree for negations
 ************************************************

-In the following we will overwrite the ``is_negated`` extension used by asen to check if a word is negated.
+In the following, we will overwrite the ``is_negated`` extension used by Asent to check if a word is negated.
 We can start by examining it:

 .. code:: python